Concepción Gimeno de Flaquer: Career

 Her success and public recognition began in 1883 in Mexico.
 In August 1883, she went to live in Mexico with her husband.
 There, she founded the publication El Álbum de la mujer: Periódico Ilustrado.
 During her stay in Mexico, Gimeno became an example for many women as she was always in favor of women having access to culture and public education.
 On her return to Spain, she established El Álbum Ibero-Americano (Madrid, 1890), as an adaptation of the magazine she founded in Mexico.
 In Spain, she participated in the most important literary gatherings of the time.
 Throughout her life, she traveled around the world between Mexico, Venezuela, Guatemala, El Salvador, Germany, Italy and France.

 Gimeno was an active defender of women's rights, She wrote novels about marital infidelities, abandonment of women, and convents that served as shelters.
 Her novel Victorina ó heroísmo del corazón (1873), was published by Ramón Ortega y Frías.
 Among her other works are La mujer española (1877), El doctor alemán (1880), Elina Durval (1878), La mujer juzgada por una mujer (1882), Madres de hombres célebres (1884), Suplicio de una coqueta (1885), Evangelios de la mujer, Vidas paralelas, Mujeres de regia estirpe, and Culpa y expiación.
+After the death of her friend, Leopolda Gassó y Vidal, Gimeno and Gassó's mother compiled Gasso's articles and publications, creating the anthology Colección de sus trabajos literarios (Collection of her literary works), which was published posthumously.
+It includes everything that Gassó published, as well as a prologue by Gimeno.